 Where did it all start?

-The 8th of November 1981, just five days after my 20th birthday, so this year in December we are celebrating the 30th anniversary of the bar and my 50th birthday.
+The 8th of November 1981, just five days after my 20th birthday, so this year we will be celebrating the 39th anniversary of the bar and my 60th birthday.

 Has Negrito always been in the same place?